Permissions

 // Read and write in a specific directory

-{ "target": "exports/**", "operation": "read_write" }
+{ "target": "/exports/**", "operation": "readWrite" }

 // Full access to JSON files in documents

-{ "target": "documents/*.json", "operation": "read_write" }
+{ "target": "/documents/*.json", "operation": "readWrite" }

 All filesystem operations show native dialogs to the user, providing an additional layer of security.